 - Are there any of our products that you would specifically like us to quote for? e.g. clouds, stone circles, rectangles or ellipses.

 - Please indicate whether you would like us to install the products for you, or whether you intend to make your own arrangements.
-(Full instructions are provided in writing and via video.)
+(Full instructions are provided in our installation manual).

 Please note if you send plans to show layouts, these must be annotated with the actual dimensions as requested above.
 This is a free service based on the information above being provided.
 We are not offering to calculate dimensions from plans.